Joe-Barrett/osoui-compose-files/docs/src/pubsub.rst

    :height: 130 px
    :width: 438 px

 **Figure 7.
-Screenshot to show the Attribute display widget being set up on the webjive suite dashboard.**
+Screenshot to show the Attribute display widget being set up on the Webjive suite dashboard.**

 Once set up, click on the “Start” button to run the dashboard.
 After a short pause you should see the displayed attribute value update.